Cheeza42/End-to-End-DevOps-Final-Project/README.md

 # 🚀 End-to-End-DevOps-Final-Project
-This is the second part of the rolling project
+Hi there!
+This is my ENd-to-End final project in DevOps studies.
+This project will present you a full DevOps work-flow.

 ---